 - If other people want to add things to the life events book, we want it to be people who we trust.

-- We also want to remember who the caregivers and whānau were who looked after us, especially if we have had lots of caregivers.
+- We also want to remember the caregivers and whānau or family who looked after us, especially if we have had lots of caregivers.

 - We want to remember our achievements, including sports, culture, education, and extracurricular activities.
 We also want to remember trips we have been on and fun things we have done.

 - Some of us have to move around a lot.
 We will need help looking after our life events book.

 - We don’t want the bad things that have happened to us to be included in our life events book.
 But some of us want to remember the mistakes we have made and challenges we have overcome so that we can look back and see how we have grown.
 We might need your help to figure out how best to record these things, like in a journal or diary.